hc017/CyberResponse/README.md

 - [Contributing](#contributing)
 - [License](#license)
 ## Features
-The CyberSoochna Incident Response Portal includes:
+The CyberResponse Incident Response Portal includes:

 - **Issue Reporting**: Users can report issues with detailed descriptions.
 - **Automatic Categorization**: Issues are automatically categorized based on predefined rules or algorithms.
 - **User Authentication**: Secure registration and login process for users.
 - **Issue Tracking**: Users can track the status of their reported issues in real-time.
-- **Admin Panel**: Admins can view, assign, and manage reported issues through a comprehensive dashboard.
 - **Notifications**: Real-time notifications for users and admins on issue updates.
 - **Responsive Design**: A mobile-friendly user interface for a seamless experience across all devices.

 ## Technologies Used
 - **React**: A popular JavaScript library for building user interfaces.
 - **React Router**: For handling navigation within the application.
 The react router we used (react-router-dom) is v6.
-- **Firebase**: A comprehensive platform for building web applications.
-  - **Firestore**: A NoSQL database for storing and syncing data in real-time.
-  - **Functions**: Serverless functions for backend logic.
-  - **Authentication**: Secure user authentication and authorization.
 - **Redux**: A state management library for predictable application state.
 - **Tailwind CSS**: For styling the user interface.
 - **BootStrap**: For responsive development.